ProvableHQ/sdk/create-aleo-app/template-offline-public-transaction-ts/README.md

 interfaces.
 They are designed to fetch proving key material for Aleo functions from a local machine instead of contacting the internet for it.
 This provides a way to build Aleo execution transactions without being connected to the internet.

-This pathway is suitable for use-cases such as hardware wallets or air-gapped machines used for building secure transactions.
+This pathway is suitable for use cases such as hardware wallets or air-gapped machines used for building secure transactions.

 ### 1.4 Assumptions